From swanky 2KW with panoramic views, to the cosy Coffee Pot with '60s furnishing, here are Adelaide's must-visit bars.

 BY TRAVELLER INSPIRE

-There's a buzzy kitchen feeding your fancy, from pizza to a several-course sit-down dinners, meaning you don’t have to leave all night.
-But if you do, Jamie’s Kitchen is right downstairs.
+Staff have been cherry-picked from Australia’s finest venues and there's a buzzy kitchen feeding your fancy, from pizza to a several-course sit-down dinners, meaning you don’t have to leave all night.
+But if you do, Jamie’s Italian is right downstairs.

 2. La Rambla

 The ambitions of young entrepreneurs are shaping Adelaide’s growing bar scene.
-Whether those are wildly aspirational or bespoke and boutique, they are creating some very distinct places indeed.
+La Rambla

 When it comes to drinks, Bank Street Social specialises in South Australian craft beer and cider, boutique SA wines and Australian gin and whisky.
-With a stated philosophy to be: “Committed to showcasing the best young SA winemakers and brewers the state has to offer, bringing the latest new releases to our taps and wine-list every month,” Bank Street Social is South Australian all over.
-But it’s no gimmick.
+With a stated philosophy to be: “Committed to showcasing the best young SA winemakers and brewers the state has to offer, bringing the latest new releases to our taps and wine-list every month,” But it’s no gimmick.
 This is genuine commitment and philosophy.
 Swing by Friday and Saturday nights for DJs playing till late while you enjoy the state’s best.

 Bank Street Social is located at 48 Hindley Street, Adelaide.